liorp/eager_cache/README.md

 It's actually a key-value store, storing cache in redis for each request (path+query) the value retrieved from the appropriate fetcher.

 The magic is in the caching mechanism.
-It uses redis in order to store the cached responses, and sets ttl for every cache record.
+It uses redis in order to store the cached responses, and sets ttl for every cache record [using a shadow key](https://stackoverflow.com/a/28647773/938227) for each record.
 There is a microservice that subscribes to keyspace events from the redis deployment and refetches the expired value using the fetcher.

 # `DataItem` structure